Galaxy growth by merging in the nearby universe: Discussion

 We find that the accretion onto red and massive blue galaxies is dominated by mergers with red companions, and that onto small-mass blue galaxies, red and blue companions make comparable contributions, this is shown by Table \ref{tab:data1} and Figures~\ref{fig:growthred} and \ref{fig:growthblue}.
-So, most of the mass brought into red galaxies by merging is brought by red companions or ``dry mergers'' \citep{bell06b, van Dokkum05a, Masjedi08a}, and most of it brought into very massive galaxies (LRGs) is brought by galaxies near (or above) $L^{\ast}$.
+So, most of the mass brought into red galaxies by merging is brought by ``dry mergers'' \citep{bell06b, van Dokkum05a, Masjedi08a}.

 We find that all the contributions to growth decrease with decreasing stellar mass at the small-mass end for all of 18 spectroscopic subsamples.
 The contribution to growth decreases with decreasing $M_i/M_s$ since $M_i/M_s < 0.4$.
-For all 18 subsamples, the curves essentially decrease to zero by $M_i/M_s < 0.01$ for $t = t_{orbit}$ and by $M_i/M_s < 0.1$ for $t = t_{DF,i}$, so calculation of the total amount of mass brought in by merger activities does not require consideration of galaxies from the imaging sample with $M_i/M_s < 0.01$.
+For all 18 subsamples, the curves essentially decrease to zero by $M_i/M_s < 0.01$ for $t_{merge} = t_{KW,i}$ and by $M_i/M_s < 0.1$ for $t_{merge} = t_{BT,i}$, so calculation of the total amount of mass brought in by merger activities does not require consideration of galaxies from the imaging sample with $M_i/M_s < 0.01$.

-The principal limitation of the imaging sample arises from the lack of spectroscopic information on the galaxies from the imaging sample.
-However, for galaxies from imaging sample with stellar masses $M_i > 6 \times 10^9 \, \hMsun$, we estimate the real-space number densities $n_i$ from equation (\ref{eq:wpwithoutni}).
-So we measured $n_i$, $\rho_{i}$ and $w_{si}(r_p)$ separately.
-But at stellar masses $M_i < 6 \times 10^9 \hMsun$, it is impossible to precisely measure the real-space number densities $n_i$, so that we cannot disentangle the clustering power from the number density for these small-mass galaxies from the imaging sample, and we only measure the products $n_i \, w_{si}(r_p)$ and $\rho_{i} \, w_{si}(r_p)$ but not either $n_i$, $\rho_{i}$ or $w_{si}(r_p)$ separately.